afforeroc/vuejs-cf/README.md

 1.3 Install and verify the framework.
 ```
-npm install -g @vue/cli
+sudo npm install -g @vue/cli
 ```
 ```
 vue --version
 ```

-> If you can't see the framework version on Windows, launch a PowerShell window as an administrator and enter this following command.
+1.4 If you can't see the framework version on Windows, launch a PowerShell window as an administrator and enter this following command.
 Later, try again to verify.
 ```
 Set-ExecutionPolicy Unrestricted
 ```